Arizona Global Campus buys assets of online management contractor

 The model, similar to the arrangement Purdue University struck with Kaplan when it transformed Kaplan University into Purdue University Global in 2017, raised the hackles of consumer advocates who asserted that UAGC was compromising itself and its students by outsourcing much of the online program’s operations to the publicly traded Zovio.

-Today, the University of Arizona Global Campus took what it hopes is a major step toward re-establishing control over its new online arm and easing that one major objection to its partnership by announcing that it was buying the online program management assets of Zovio and incorporating some its operations and employees into the university.
-(Editors' note: This paragraph has been updated from an earlier version to clarify the nature of the deal.)
+Today, Arizona took what it hopes is a major step toward re-establishing control over its new online arm and easing that one major objection to its partnership by announcing that it was buying the online program management assets of Zovio and incorporating its operations and employees into the university.

 “By terminating the OPM agreement, yet bringing key personnel and systems into UAGC, we ensure that all personnel at UAGC are aligned toward a single purpose—the success of our students—and toward our mission to serve working adults and advance their social and economic mobility by offering a fair-priced, high-quality university degree,” Paul Pastorek, president of the University of Arizona Global Campus, said in the news release.

-“This really severs our present from the past,” Pastorek added in an interview.
+“This really severs our present from the past,” Pastorek said.
 “The [U.S.] Education Department believes that having such a large part of the business as a for-profit is unseemly.
 This change takes away the angst that the department has.”

-In making this decision, Pastorek said the university's leaders have recognized the “inherent conflict” that arises when colleges and universities contract with outside companies to launch and operate their online academic programs.
+In making this decision, Pastorek said university officials had recognized the “inherent conflict” that arises when colleges and universities contract with outside companies to launch and operate their online academic programs.

 “Our arrangement with Zovio was built on a model that valued new enrollment,” Pastorek said, adding that revenue-sharing arrangements tend to lead online program management companies to be “almost solely focused on new enrollment,” with little incentive to focus on whether students persist in programs.